SCENE 01 / DOCUMENTARIES DOCUSERIES

 Factual production across Peru's archives, Andean communities and Amazonian frontier

-Here is how this works in practice.
-Documentary production in Peru draws on a research landscape that stretches from the Archivo General de la Nación.
-The Biblioteca Nacional del Perú in Lima through the regional archives in Cusco, Arequipa and Trujillo, the Ministerio de Cultura collections that govern Machu Picchu, Chan Chan, Caral and Kuelap, and the TV networks libraries at TV Perú, Latina and América.
+Documentary production in Peru draws on a deep research landscape.
+It reaches from the Archivo General de la Nación and the Biblioteca Nacional del Perú in Lima to the regional archives in Cusco, Arequipa and Trujillo.
+The Ministerio de Cultura collections govern Machu Picchu, Chan Chan, Caral and Kuelap, while the TV network libraries sit at TV Perú, Latina and América.

-Here is the short of it.
-We support global documentary teams with fixers and researchers who open access to academics at PUCP and Universidad de Lima, broker interviews with cultural figures across the Llosa-Lombardi-Fuentes-León today's cinema generation, and arrange contributor access with Indigenous federations representing Quechua, Aymara, Asháninka, Awajún and Shipibo communities.
-Our crews scale from a solo verite shooter trailing artisanal gold miners in Madre de Dios to full ENG units for structured interviews in the capital's San Isidro and Miraflores office towers, with interpreters bridging Spanish, Quechua, Aymara and Amazonian languages.
+We support global documentary teams with fixers and researchers on the ground.
+They open access to academics at PUCP and Universidad de Lima, and broker interviews with cultural figures from the Llosa, Lombardi, Fuentes and León generation of today's cinema.
+Our fixers also arrange contributor access with Indigenous federations that represent Quechua, Aymara, Asháninka, Awajún and Shipibo communities.
+Crews scale from a solo verite shooter trailing artisanal gold miners in Madre de Dios to large ENG units for structured interviews in the capital's San Isidro and Miraflores office towers.
+Interpreters bridge Spanish, Quechua, Aymara and Amazonian languages throughout.

-Here is the breakdown.
-Subject sensitivity shapes how we operate.
-Projects touching the internal-conflict legacy (Shining Path, Truth and Reconciliation Commission archives), illegal mining and deforestation, Indigenous land-rights cases like Máxima Acuña, post-Fujimori politics, or today's corruption investigations need trust-building that begins long before the camera arrives — our team handles community liaisons in highland Apurímac, Ayacucho and Huancavelica, runs discreet crew configurations where access depends on it, and applies the security and source-protection protocols investigative work demands.
+Subject sensitivity shapes how we work.
+Some projects touch the internal-conflict legacy, with its Shining Path history and Truth and Reconciliation Commission archives.
+Others cover illegal mining and deforestation, Indigenous land-rights cases like Máxima Acuña, post-Fujimori politics, or today's corruption checks.
+All of this needs trust that we build long before the camera arrives.
+Our team handles community liaisons in highland Apurímac, Ayacucho and Huancavelica, runs discreet crew setups where access depends on it, and applies the security and source-protection protocols that investigative work demands.

-Here is what that looks like on the ground.
-Production scales from theatrical features following Heddy Honigmann's observational custom through long-form docuseries for Netflix Latin America, Disney+, Amazon Prime Video and TV Perú strands.
-Post coordination covers editing at Lima facilities, archive clearance with the Ministerio de Cultura and TV networks libraries, and festival-grade finishing for premieres at Festival de the capital, Festival al Este, IDFA and the global circuit.
+Production scales to fit the project.
+It can mean a theatrical feature in Heddy Honigmann's observational tradition, or a long-form docuseries for Netflix Latin America, Disney+, Amazon Prime Video and TV Perú strands.
+Post planning covers editing at Lima facilities, archive clearance with the Ministerio de Cultura and the TV network libraries, and festival-grade finishing.
+We prepare premieres for Festival de the capital, Festival al Este, IDFA and the global circuit.

 FAQ